wimpysworld/umpc-ubuntu/README.md

 ## Known Issues

-### GPD Pocket, WIN 2, MicroPC, WIN Max and Topjoy Falcon
+### GPD Pocket, GPD Pocket 3, WIN 2, MicroPC, WIN Max and Topjoy Falcon

-  * The GRUB2 menu is rotated 90 degrees on the GPD Pocket, MicroPC and Topjoy Falcon.
+  * The GRUB menu is rotated 90 degrees on the GPD Pocket, MicroPC and Topjoy Falcon.
     * The workaround is to tilt your head.
   * The built in speaker in the GPD Pocket is mono and doesn't play audio from the right channel.
     * The workaround is to use headphones connected the 3.5mm audio jack.